 Step 4: Rinse the wheels with clean water and dry the wheel with a towel

 Once you’ve wiped down the wheels with dishwashing liquid, it’s time to rinse them off.
-Use clean water to rinse the wheels and then dry them off with a clean towel.
+Use clean water to rinse the wheels and dry them off with a clean towel.

 Step 5: Reattach the wheels to the chair and test it out